bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 As a result, we can use the same query filtering techniques described  to allow our *systems* to safely run in parallel.
 In addition to improving parallelism, this also reduces the false positives when checking for [system execution order ambiguities](https://docs.rs/bevy/latest/bevy/ecs/schedule/struct.ReportExecutionOrderAmbiguities.html), as we can guarantee that the relative order of two systems that do not share data never changes the final outcome.

-## Named queries
+## Reusing complex queries

-In some cases, queries can be complex enough or used by many different systems that it becomes impractical to write the same identical query every time.
+Rarely, queries can be complex and common enough that it becomes impractical to write the same identical query every time.
 If that's the case, you can use a type alias to refer to the same query while saving great amounts of written code.
 In the following example we will see a query fetching the position and the velocity components of an entity to perform displacement.

 ```rust
 type MoveQuery<'w, 's> = Query<'w, 's, (&'static mut Position, &'static Velocity)>;